ErikOehlerich/Sankt-croix-Anno-1799/README.md

-All the Excel files with the transcribed lists and the actual code can't be for commercial use without prior written confirmation.
+The Excel files, including the transcribed lists and the actual code, cannot be used commercially without prior written confirmation.

 The cadastral list pictures are from the National Archive of Denmark.